vlang/v/doc/docs.md

 // same with match
 match mut x {
 	MyStruct {
-		// x is casted to MyStruct even it's mutable
+		// x is casted to MyStruct even if it's mutable
 		// without the mut keyword that wouldn't work println(x)
 	}